-Honors in Action (HIA) combines academic research, problem solving, and action-oriented service to address real-world challenges in our communities.
+Honors in Action (HIA) combines Honors Study Topic exploration, problem solving, and action-oriented service to address real-world challenges in our communities.
 Students gain job-related experience while creating lasting impacts in their communities as they engage in HIA.

 Welcome to Honors in Action